douglasF5/professional-reference-links-page/README.md

 ### **UI micro interactions**

-When interacting with the card components you see a gourgeous look come out of their simplicity through smooth and nice little animations.
+When interacting with the card components you see a gorgeous look come out of their simplicity through smooth and nice little animations.

 <img src=".github/interactions.png">